gminero/sftektalks/content/posts/lightning-web-component-community-case-creation.md

 title: "Lightning Web Component Community Case Creation"
 date: 2019-04-07T13:52:14-04:00
 draft: false
-description : "Learn to create alwc a case creation form with redirection" slug : "lightning-web-component-community-case-creation" tags : ["lwc", "case deflection", "lightning communities"]
+description : "Learn to create a lwc a case creation form with redirection" slug : "lightning-web-component-community-case-creation" tags : ["lwc", "case deflection", "lightning communities"]
 ---

-In this post we will create a case creation form, using the [lightning-record-edit-form](https://developer.salesforce.com/docs/component-library/bundle/lightning-record-edit-form/documentation) component alongise proper redirection to the record page once the button has been submitted.
+In this post we will create a case creation form, using the [lightning-record-edit-form](https://developer.salesforce.com/docs/component-library/bundle/lightning-record-edit-form/documentation) component alongside proper redirection to the record page once the button has been submitted.

 ## Getting Started

-You will need to get yourself setup with [Salesforce-DX](https://trailhead.salesforce.com/en/content/learn/trails/sfdx_get_started), if you haven't had the chance to do so, this is a good time to get your environemnt setup since we will use it to deploy our LWC to a scratch org for testing.
+You will need to get yourself setup with [Salesforce-DX](https://trailhead.salesforce.com/en/content/learn/trails/sfdx_get_started), if you haven't had the chance to do so, this is a good time to get your environment setup since we will use it to deploy our LWC to a scratch org for testing.

 ## Steps To do